salex-org/todo/README.md

 # To-Do List Application

-This application is meant as an example for a Golang implementation with embedded Angular UI using an external PostreSQL database, packaed as Docker Image and installed on Kubernetes using Helm.
+This application is meant as an example for Golang with embedded Angular UI using an external PostreSQL database, packed as Docker Image and installed on Kubernetes using Helm.